MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Bot | Number | The permissions the bot must have to run the command CoreCommand | Bool | Whether the command is a core command DevsOnly | Bool | Whether the command is locked to developers Editable | Bool | Whether the command can be edited by others User | Bool | The permissions a user needs to run the command Viewable | Bool | Whether the command can be viewed by others
+Bot | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The permissions the bot must have to run the command
+CoreCommand | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether the command is a core command
+DevsOnly | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether the command is locked to developers
+Editable | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether the command can be edited by others
+User | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | The permissions a user needs to run the command
+Viewable | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether the command can be viewed by others

 ## Emoji